Joe Krown: With Clarence "Gatemouth" Brown

-In 1991, Krown moved to New Orleans to join Gatemouth's band, Gate's Express.
+In 1991, Krown moved to New Orleans to join Clarence "Gatemouth" Brown's band, Gate's Express.
 From then on he held the keyboard chair of the band until Gatemouth's death in 2005.
 Krown recorded four albums with him, and toured across U.S. and overseas.
 In 1995, Gatemouth was chosen as an opening act for Eric Clapton's world tour, and Krown toured with him as a member of the band.

 Solo career

 In 1998 he debuted as a solo artist.
 He released Just the Piano...Just the Blues on STR Digital Records.
-It was a piano solo album in strictly traditional blues and boogie woogie style.
+It was a piano solo album in traditional blues and boogie woogie style.

 The Joe Krown Organ Combo was formed in 1999.
 The Joe Krown Organ Combo performed every week at one of the many New Orleans nightclubs, including the Maple Leaf Bar, House of Blues, Tipitina's, Le Bon Temps Roule and dba.
 The "Combo" makes regular appearances at the French Quarter Festival in New Orleans and the New Orleans Jazz & Heritage Festival.
 The band made its European debut in November 2001 at the Ingolstadt Jazztage in Ingolstadt Germany.
 The Joe Krown Organ Combo has four CD releases.
 Down & Dirty (1999), Buckle Up (2000) and Funk Yard (2002) were all released on the New Orleans label STR Digital.
 The Joe Krown Organ Combo’s latest release, Livin' Large was released in February 2005 and is Krown's first self-produced, independently released CD (JK1001).

 Apart from the Organ Combo, Krown started to play with guitarist John Fohl and harmonica/accordion player Johnny Sansone in 2000.
 They played traditional blues with Krown on piano, and Fohl and Sansone sharing the vocal duties.
 This trio Sansone, Krown & Fohl released a self-titled album from Sansone's label ShortStack Records in 2004.